michaeltjester/Sleeper-Roster-Scraper/README.md

   3. Launch the python script.
   4. Launch the csv file in Libreoffice. (your command for libreoffice and/or excel will likely differ)

+For references on the Sleeper API visit https://docs.sleeper.com/